varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 .. _varnish_ubuntu:

-Installing and Configuring Varnish
+Installing and configuring Varnish
 ==================================

-The following text discusses how to configure your webserver to use Varnish.
+The following text discusses how to configure your web server to use Varnish.
 Note that the installation is different for *systemv* and *systemd*.
-The following guide is for systemd as many linux distributions are now adopting to the systemd init system.
+The following guide is for systemd as many linux distributions are now adapting to the systemd init system.

 Audience:
 .........

-This reference has been prepared for web developers to get them started with Varnish installation and configuration.
+This reference has been prepared for web developers to get them started with their Varnish installation and configuration.

 Step 1 : Installing Varnish on Ubuntu/UNIX:
 -------------------------------------------